The example app's user interface (UI) for creating a new book record looks as in Figure 7.2 below.

 option.
 Whenever the user selects or unselects an option in a

-event is raised by
+select element, a change event is raised by

 the browser, so we can implement the responsive mandatory value